z-taylo10/z-taylo10/README.md

-   # Hi, I'm Zane Christopher Taylor 👋
+   # Hi, I'm Zane C. Taylor 👋

    Aspiring IT graduate seeking an entry-level position to apply skills in IT support and web development.
 Eager to learn new skills and gain hands-on experience in the field.